 The Dutch landscape which was still startling me at how Dutch it all seemed.

-We disembarked at Amsterdam Centraal and walked past the rather tragic figure of the large, glinting, new, double-decker sleek Netherlands Rail train, sitting on the platform, prone and disabled, connected and dependent on the small, squat, filthy dirty blue ancient old locomotive ahead of it.
+We disembarked at Amsterdam Centraal and walked past the rather tragic figure of the large, glinting, new, double-decker sleek Netherlands Rail train, sitting on the platform, prone and disabled, connected and dependent on the small, squat, filthy dirty blue ancient old locomotive that had saved it sat on the rails in front.

 And we headed into Amsterdam central.